 Skip to Content

-Yellow rice is a traditional Sri Lankan rice recipe.
+Yellow rice, also known as “kahabath”, is a traditional Sri Lankan rice recipe.

 Here’s a step-by-step guide on how to make traditional yellow rice for any occasion.

-Yellow rice is also known as “Kaha bath” which translates to yellow rice, is an easy rice dish that’s cooked for special occasions.
+“Kaha bath”, which translates to yellow rice, is an easy dish cooked in Sri Lanka on festivals and special occasions.

 You’ll love the fragrance that takes over the house as you fry the spices.